 hours is the weekly average total boys in a boarding House spend playing sport.

-It is clear that pupils learn most by ‘doing’ and our co-curriculum allows boys to work in the social action sphere and with the environment, We are also determined that boys should be able to participate in as wide a range of activities as possible and that they are not restricted to a narrow programme.
+It is clear that boys learn most by ‘doing’ and our co-curriculum allows boys to work in the social action sphere and with the environment, We are also determined that boys should be able to participate in as wide a range of activities as possible and that they are not restricted to a narrow programme.
 Talent in any activity is respected but participation is hugely valued, too, and boys are encouraged to work hard in areas where they may not feel comfortable rather than sticking solely to well-known territory.
 In some activities we look to them to develop leadership skills, but in others we hope they will be effective ‘followers’.
-It is our goal that students develop positive values, encouraged by the example of their peers and their teachers.
+It is our goal that boys develop positive values, encouraged by the example of their peers and their teachers.
 Although we make no apology for aiming for excellence in all we do, our teachers and coaches see themselves as educators first and foremost.

 The school’s aim to provide an education which enables all pupils to discover their strengths and to make the most of their talents is fully realised through an extraordinary range of co-curricular and extra-curricular activities which complement and enrich pupils’ academic studies.ISI inspection, December 2021

 Sadly, for too many teenagers today, school is something they endure rather than enjoy.
-Our ambition is that students look back on their years with us as a happy time when they experienced a range of activities that broadened their horizons and helped develop them into rounded and confident adults.
+Our ambition is that boys look back on their years with us as a happy time when they experienced a range of activities that broadened their horizons and helped develop them into rounded and confident adults.
 Indeed, experience suggests that for many Old Etonians, their fondest memories are associated with the co-curriculum.